raveintospace/Stanford-2023---EmojiArt/README.md

 - CGSize (typealiased as CGOffset), to work with operators (+, +=)
 - Button, to animate its actions
 - UserDefaults, to get and set palettes managed by the user
+- UTType, to work with DocumentGroup and implement protocol ReferenceFileDocument

 Sturldata: Type that implements Transferable protocol by proxy to String, Url and Data